bodrick/awesome/TOPICS.md

 ## api-framework

-*   [SimplifyNet/Simplify](https://github.com/SimplifyNet/Simplify) - Simplify is an open-source set of .NET libraries that provide infrastructure for your applications.
+*   [SimplifyNet/Simplify](https://github.com/SimplifyNet/Simplify) - Simplify is an open-source set of lightweight .NET libraries that provide infrastructure for your applications.
 DI and mocking friendly.

 ## backend-framework

-*   [SimplifyNet/Simplify](https://github.com/SimplifyNet/Simplify) - Simplify is an open-source set of .NET libraries that provide infrastructure for your applications.
+*   [SimplifyNet/Simplify](https://github.com/SimplifyNet/Simplify) - Simplify is an open-source set of lightweight .NET libraries that provide infrastructure for your applications.
 DI and mocking friendly.

 ## dot-net

-*   [SimplifyNet/Simplify](https://github.com/SimplifyNet/Simplify) - Simplify is an open-source set of .NET libraries that provide infrastructure for your applications.
+*   [SimplifyNet/Simplify](https://github.com/SimplifyNet/Simplify) - Simplify is an open-source set of lightweight .NET libraries that provide infrastructure for your applications.
 DI and mocking friendly.
 *   [FortuneN/FineCodeCoverage](https://github.com/FortuneN/FineCodeCoverage) - Visualize unit test code coverage easily for free in Visual Studio Community Edition (and other editions too)
 *   [rafaelfgx/Architecture](https://github.com/rafaelfgx/Architecture) - .NET 7, Angular 15, Clean Architecture, Clean Code, SOLID Principles, KISS Principle, DRY Principle, Fail Fast Principle, Common Closure Principle, Common Reuse Principle, Acyclic Dependencies Principle, Mediator Pattern, Result Pattern, Folder-By-Feature Structure, Separation of Concerns.
 *   [mono/SkiaSharp](https://github.com/mono/SkiaSharp) - SkiaSharp is a cross-platform 2D graphics API for .NET platforms based on Google's Skia Graphics Library.
 It provides a comprehensive 2D API that can be used across mobile, server and desktop models to render images.